 6 February 1951: Lenya’s mother dies in Vienna.

-7 July 1951: Marries George Davis in a civil ceremony.
+7 July 1951: Marries George Davis in a civil ceremony in Rockland County.

-31 October 1951: Plays Xantippe in the premiere of Maxwell Anderson’s play Barefoot in Athens at the Martin Beck Theater on Broadway.
+31 October 1951: Plays Xantippe in the premiere of Maxwell Anderson’s play Barefoot in Athens, directed by Alan Anderson, at the Martin Beck Theater on Broadway.
 As in Candle in the Wind (1941), Anderson has deliberately written a part for her; other members of the creative team succeed in having her replaced during tryouts, but Anderson insists that she play the role on Broadway.
 This time, she draws praise from New York critics, but the show runs only 30 performances.

 23 February 1952: Sings female characters’ musical numbers from Die Dreigroschenoper in a “revival” of the previous year’s Town Hall concert.